KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 Imagine two people have accounts that are instances of the ```SavingsAccount``` class.
 They share behavior (how they deposit and withdraw) but have individual state (their balances), and even with the same balance amount these accounts are separate entities.

+Example code can be found in the [Introduction to classes](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Introduction%20to%20Classes) folder.

 ## Classes

 ### Syntax